 So, what has changed?

 But that doesn’t mean we’ve forgotten our roots.
-That’s why every single Raleigh bike is still designed in our hometown of Nottingham – always and forever.
+That’s why Raleigh HQ can still be found in our hometown of Nottingham – always and forever.

 Raleigh was founded in 1887 by Sir Frank Bowden.
 Bowden had discovered a love for cycling after experiencing its health benefits first hand after a spell of bad health.

 Despite the rising popularity of the car, the 1920s saw Raleigh become a world leader in bicycles, capable of producing 100,000 cycles annually as well as 250,000 hub gears, 15,000 motorcycles and 50,000 motorcycle gearboxes.

 Second World War (1939-45)

 During the Second World War (1939-45), Raleigh concentrated on munitions work.
 Despite the war, Raleigh saw healthy sales and production rose to an impressive 5,400 cycles per week.